mbizhani/mbizhani.github.io/_drafts/docker02.md

   - `example_portainer_1`
   - `example_traefik_1`
 - `docker-compose logs -f traefik` - watch the `traefik` service log
-- `docker-compose exec busybox sh` - a shell program is executed in the `busybox` service.
-Now execute following commands
+- `docker-compose exec busybox sh` - the `sh` program is executed in the `busybox` service.
+Now execute following commands:
   - `hostname` - result: `busybox` (line 51)
   - `ip a` - result: 3 interfaces - `lo`, one for `web` and the other for `ext`
   - `ping traefik` and `ping example_traefik_1` show the same result.
 The `traefik` is set as alias for container `example_traefik_1`
   ({% raw %}`docker container inspect -f '{{ .NetworkSettings.Networks.example_web.Aliases }}' example_traefik_1`{% endraw %})
   - `telnet traefik 80`, `telnet nginx 80`, and `telnet portainer 9000` - you can telnet the services
 - Traefik is the reverse proxy.
-You can access the following URLs:
+Access the following URLs:
   - [http://localhost:8080](http://localhost:8080) - Traefik dashboard (enabled by `--api.insecure=true`)
   - [http://localhost/web](http://localhost/web) - Nginx default page
   - [http://localhost/portainer](http://localhost/portainer) - Portainer application
 - For volumes, `./DIR` can be used to create a `DIR` in current directory on host (line 34 if `VOL_BASE_DIR` is undefined).
-  - Note: relative volume is only possible in `docker-compose` and later it translates into absolute directory ({% raw %}`docker container inspect -f '{{ .HostConfig.Binds }}' example_portainer_1`{% endraw %})
+  - Note: relative volume is only possible in `docker-compose` and later it is translated into absolute directory ({% raw %}`docker container inspect -f '{{ .HostConfig.Binds }}' example_portainer_1`{% endraw %})
 - `docker-compose stop` - stop all running containers
 - `docker-compose start` - start all stopped containers
-- `docker-compose down` - stop and remove all containers and then remove `web` network
+- `docker-compose down` - stop and remove all containers and then remove `web` network (owned networks by the compose file)

 ## Services